Investors Trust Realty

 It’s not always a clear path despite one party or another laying the ground rules.
 As-is means different things to different people.
 It’s not uncommon for a Buyer who discovers a “big-ticket item” to take pause.
 Sewer lines & underground fuel tanks are often met with “I didn’t mean to include that in my as-is offer”.
 Of course, the Seller is not obligated to change the terms & conditions as originally agreed to.
 On the other hand, not coming to an agreement may mean the sale won’t close.
 Sellers should consider their potential liability for dealing with certain issues, despite any previous no repairs stance.

 In the case of an abandoned underground fuel tank, there is no statute of limitations.
 I’ve had this conversation with many Buyers & Sellers over the years and there is plenty of potential liability to go around for passing along this issue.
 In Oregon, a DEQ (Department of Environmental Quality) Certified contractor is required to report leakage within 48 hours.
 Sellers must take responsibility but, what about a situation where both parties agree to sell without further testing?
-The Seller may feel it’s the Buyers’ responsibility going forward.
+The Seller may feel it’s the Buyer’s responsibility going forward.
 What if the Buyer were to lose the house to foreclosure and disappear?
 With no statute of limitations, the Government can bypass owners to the next in line, the Seller.
 The Government will pull out all the stops to locate past owners.
 Banks who foreclosure are exempt & can sell without the tank being decommissioned thus, truly as-is.

-There are lessor issues dollar-wise that a Seller should also consider despite any previous ‘no repair’ stances.
+There are lesser issues dollar-wise that a Seller should also consider despite any previous ‘no repair’ stances.
 Where CO & Smoke alarms are required saying I won’t do it or simply handing them over and saying “You do it” is short-sighted.
 If that potential buyer simply didn’t get around to installing them and is injured or perishes in a fire there is something to be said for that Sellers’s liability.
 Even a somewhat minor issue could have negative ramifications down the road thus, counsel from your Broker should always be sought before simply saying no.

 In a recent condo sale, we were advised that a dryer duct had dislodged from the roof vent.
 It may have subsequently contributed to the fungi growth on the sheathing.
-Ducting from the interior space had been accidentally cut, that too may have been a contributing factor.
+Ducting from the interior space had been accidentally cut, which too may have been a contributing factor.
 Might the Association consider the latter as a contributing factor to their fungi issue?
 Despite the duct being within the Association’s domain consideration was given to simply replacing the entire duct.

 In a hot market, Buyers will oftentimes want their offer to stand out.
 In order to stand out, some will opt to waive their inspection rights.
 It’s important they’re not given the impression or feel compelled to do so by the Seller or their Broker.
-As the cost of repairs & maintenance takes their toll Buyers may second guess waiving an inspection.
+As the cost of repairs & maintenance takes its toll Buyers may second guess waiving an inspection.
 In a Real Estate transaction, all things must be in writing but, they’re only as good as the parties involved.
-Good verbal communication along with the appropriate written language will protect both parties’ interests.
+Good verbal communication along with the appropriate written language will protect both parties interests.

-Bob Zawaski P.C., G.R.I.
+Bob Zawaski G.R.I.

 Oregon Licensed Principal Broker